piotrwitek/utility-types/README.md

 ## Features

-* Tested for type correctness with type-testing library `dts-jest`
+* Thoroughly tested for type correctness with type-testing library `dts-jest`
-* Minimal footprint - type-level only, no third-party dependencies
+* Safe with minimal footprint - no third-party dependencies
+* No runtime cost - it's type-level only

 ## Installation